-3.3 Multiplicity of contracts and limited contract management
+3.3 Multiplicity of contracts and limited contract management were managing 15 separate contracts which still challenged the Council's contract management capacity.

 The large number of bilateral contracts between the Council and service providers for Floating Support provision (but for slightly different groups of service users across the provider organisations) suggested that the already scarce contract management function of the Council was thinly spread across these contracts.